OPS-E2E-PPE/PowerShell-Docs/reference/6/PSReadLine/Get-PSReadlineOption.md

 ### None

-You cannot pipe objects to this cmdlet.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

 ### Microsoft.PowerShell.PSConsoleReadLineOptions

-An instance of the current options.
+This cmdlet returns an instance of the current options.
 Changing the property values of this object updates the settings in PSReadLine directly without invoking `Set-PSReadLineOption`.

 ## NOTES